Andrés García

-Andrés García (born May 24, 1941) is a Dominican-born Mexican actor.
-He has formerly served as a scuba diving instructor in Acapulco.
+Andrés García García (24 May 1941 – 4 April 2023) was a Dominican-born Mexican actor.
+He served as a scuba diving instructor in Acapulco.
+At the time of his death, he was one of the last surviving stars from the Golden Age of Mexican cinema.

 Career

-García was born and raised in Santo Domingo, Dominican Republic.
-He is the son of Spanish exiles from the Spanish Civil War who received refuge in the country during the regime of Rafael Leónidas Trujillo.
+García was born in Santo Domingo, Dominican Republic to Spanish parents and later relocated to Mexico.
+He was the son of Spanish exiles from the Spanish Civil War who received refuge in the country during the regime of Rafael Leónidas Trujillo.
 His father was a Spanish Republican combat aviator named Andrés García La Calle.

-Garcia emigrated to Mexico, where he obtained Mexican nationality and pursued a career in show business.
-During the late 1960s and early 1970s, he became a sex symbol in Mexico and the rest of Latin America, participating in movies, Spanish soap operas and photo-romance novels (magazine featuring photos of actors who create a story—a popular phenomenon across Latin America during the 1970s).
+García emigrated to Mexico, where he obtained Mexican nationality and pursued a career in show business.
+During the late 1960s and early 1970s, he became a sex symbol in Mexico and the rest of Latin America, participating in movies, Spanish language soap operas and photo-romance novels (magazine featuring photos of actors who create a story—a popular phenomenon across Latin America during the 1970s).

-In 1985 García participated in Tú o nadie, with Lucía Mendez and Salvador Pineda.
-Tú o nadie became a major hit and helped García to receive many international offers.
+In 1985 García starred in Mexican telenovela Tú o nadie, with Lucía Mendez and Salvador Pineda.
+Tú o nadie became a major hit and led to García receiving many international offers.
 He accepted an offer to go to Puerto Rico in 1986, where he acted in the soap operas Amame, with Johanna Rosaly, and Escándalo, with Iris Chacón and Charytín.
 Escándalo flopped, and the number of episodes recorded for that soap opera was cut in half by the television channel.